FrancisVila/MFT_convert/content/en/docs/TransferCFT/security_guide/certificate_management.md

 - Certificate chains are checked and validated.
 - The revocation list is not checked.
-- Local private keys use AES-256 encryption if the `crypto.key_fname` parameter is defined (otherwise Triple DES encryption is used), and are stored in the Transfer CFT internal PKI database.
-See the *[UCONF parameters](../../admin_intro/uconf/uconf_directory)* section for details on `crypto.key_fname`.
+- Local private keys use AES-256 encryption if the crypto.key\_fname parameter is defined (otherwise Triple DES encryption is used), and are stored in the Transfer CFT internal PKI database.
+See the *[UCONF parameters](../../admin_intro/uconf/uconf_directory)* section for details on crypto.key\_fname.

 ### When not using PassPort, Central Governance, or Flow Manager